 As previously mentioned, there are multiple types of headshot photography that serve different purposes, depending on who you are and what industry you work in.
 Different kinds of headshots may require photographers with different sets of skills, so it is important to know what kind of headshot you want taking and what you want it to convey before you book a shoot.

 A business headshot is perhaps the most standard type of headshot, showing an individual from the chest up in front of a plain background.
-These images tend to be used for resumes, online profiles or job applications and may be requested by a potential employer.
+These images tend to be used for resumes, online profiles, like headshots for LinkedIn, or job applications and may be requested by a potential employer.